peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 ## "Flatlines" & Wet Dreams
 In the process of recovery, it is possible you may experience lowered spans of energy or higher ones.
 These "lows" people complain about is just the lack of energy they had before they quit.
 This is because of different components and neurochemicals in the brain, but this should not be feared.
 Waiting for whatever days you will get X amount of energy is futile.
 You can experience something greater - the joy and peace of freedom.

 Another thing you may notice is you may start to have wet dreams.
-For those who do not know, they are basically dreams where you...
+For those who do not know, they are basically dreams (often nonsensical) of a sexual nature, that naturally occur when not involved in sexual activites.
+They exist to clear your body out of dead sperm, to increase your fertility.
+The part about these dreams people find annoying however, is that the dreams they have bring back emotions that they used to have when they were in the trap.

+The thing is, you should not have a negative outlook on these wet dreams.
+Previously, you were lowering your fertility rate through self-destruction; wet dreams are just a result of natural hormone activity.
+You should not build up a negative view on these dreams, and you should not look forward for them either (as it just acts as a substitute).
+Instead, when you have these dreams, understand them to be neutral.
+If you do not like the dream, you have the freedom within it to change what is going on (this might be on the edge of lucid dreaming).

+It is wise not to view wet dreams negatively or positively.
+They are just a minor inconvenience that occurs naturally to keep your body in check.

 ## Substitutes
 Sometimes, people who leave PMO are inclined to substitute PMO with other things/bad habits.
 This only happens due to fear - fear of losing dopamine.
 However, there is no need to replace dopamine.
 Let it be rephrased that dopamine does not really affect how much you enjoy things while doing them - dopamine is rather your anticipation towards events.
 Therefore, you do not need to chase any carnal desires to receive joy - you can enjoy the small things in life if you stop making excuses around them, and naturally, over time, you will feel a natural gravitation toward the smaller parts of life that give it meaning.